 All our employees in the various regions of the world are covered by the relevant local laws or by our voluntary corporate guidelines to the greatest possible extent, which guarantee freedom of association and/or collective bargaining mechanisms.

 Depending on local law and custom, there are different types of employment ranging from long-term fixed contracts to temporary positions, also including flexible time and programs for parents returning from childcare.
-In 2018, we employed 5.57% part-time employees and 1.26% temporary employees (with QIAGEN contract / fixed-term work contract).
+In 2019, we employed 3.03% part-time employees (2018: 5.57%) and 1.24 % temporary employees with QIAGEN contract / fixed-term work contract (2018: 1.26%).

 As a fast-growing technology and knowledge-based company, we consider high-quality training and career development to be an integral part of our success.
-The QIAGEN Academy provides the possibility to either take part in e-learning sessions globally or to participate in personal trainings.
+The QIAGEN Academy provides the possibility to either use our global e-learning portfolio or to participate in personal trainings usually offered in a blended format.
 The focus is on job-specific skills, competencies and leadership development.

 As part of our talent and succession management, we have established transparent career paths with the QIAGEN Profile Navigator (QPN).
 It defines jobs, core competencies and approaches to advancement across the global organization.

 In addition, QIAGEN’s global Performance Enhancement System (PES) creates a clear framework of regular, one-on-one review sessions for each employee and their manager to discuss career development.
 These include discussions of goals and achievement levels, assessment of relevant competencies, as well as training needs and career planning steps.